 Dr. Josh Colwell is a Planetary Scientist and Professor of Physics at the University of Central Florida.
 Since 2011 he has been Associate Chair of the Department of Physics and Assistant Director of the Florida Space Institute.
 He came to UCF in 2006 following a twenty-one year career at the University of Colorado that started as a graduate student in the Department of Astrophysical, Planetary, and Atmospheric Sciences.

 His research interests are in the origin and evolution of the solar system with a particular emphasis on small bodies in the solar system.
-He is currently a Co-Investigator on the Ultraviolet Imaging Spectrograph of the Cassini mission, a spacecraft in orbit around Saturn since 2004.
-He studies the structure and dynamics of Saturn’s rings with data from Cassini, following earlier studies of the ring systems of Uranus and Neptune from the Voyager 2 spacecraft.
+He was a Co-Investigator on the Ultraviolet Imaging Spectrograph of the Cassini mission, a spacecraft that orbited Saturn from 2004-2017.
+He studies the structure and dynamics of Saturn’s rings with data from Cassini.

 His other scientific endeavors include studies of the thermal evolution of comets, the capture of interplanetary dust by planetary magnetospheres, and electrostatic transport of dust on planetary surfaces.
-He has authored or co-authored more than 70 technical papers, given numerous public talks and lectures, and won three NASA Group Achievement Awards and a UCF Research Incentive Award.
-He served on the governing committee of the Division of Planetary Sciences of the American Astronomical Society from 2008-2011 and is also a member of the American Geophysical Union.
+He has authored or co-authored more than 100 technical papers, the book “The Ringed Planet”, given numerous public talks and lectures, and won five NASA Group Achievement Awards and two UCF Research Incentive Awards and the UCF Luminary Award.

-Dr. Colwell is a licensed (but retired) sailplane pilot.
-He was a comet advisor for and actor in the Dreamworks picture “Deep Impact” and acted in several plays in Colorado.
+Dr. Colwell was a comet advisor for, and actor in, the Dreamworks picture “Deep Impact”, acted in several plays, and has been a walker on “The Walking Dead” among other turns as an extra.
 His daughter succeeds and exceeds him as an actor in Hollywood.